 Skill Certificate in Automotive Electrical Technology

 Students completing this certificate will acquire skills and knowledge required to perform diagnosis, service and repair of automotive electrical and electronic systems.
 Upon program completion it is expected the student will develop employment entry level knowledge and skills necessary for the proper diagnosis and repair of automotive starting and charging systems, diagnosing and repair of automotive computer systems and diagnosis of automotive electrical accessories.
+Additionally, the capstone course prepares students for employment in the area of hybrid and electric vehicle technology.

 - Use the proper automotive terminology to discuss systems operation, methods of diagnosis and needed repairs.